 The Harvard plate does not represent the number of calories you should consume, rather it is the size proportions of the food.
 Thus vegetables should be the largest food group in relation to the size on your plate – not the largest source of calories.

 So what’s the difference?

-Compared to the popular ChooseMyPlate.gov design, the Harvard plan calls for a decrease in grains and an increase in healthy protein.
-Like mentioned earlier in the case of carbohydrates, there are varying degrees of quality to the protein foods you consume.
+Compared to the popular ChooseMyPlate.gov design, the Harvard plan calls for a decrease in grains (noting that it should be “whole grains”) and an increase in healthy protein.
+As mentioned earlier in the case of carbohydrates, there are varying degrees of quality to the protein foods you consume.
 The same applies to processed meat like bacon and salami which is not considered meat for the purpose of these guidelines.